brian-team/brian2/docs_sphinx/introduction/install.rst

 You should also have a look at the brian2tools_ package, which contains several useful functions to visualize Brian 2 simulations and recordings.
-You can install it with pip or anaconda, similar to Brian 2 itself (but as of now, it is   # is it available now?? not included in the ``conda-forge`` channel, you therefore have to install it from our own ``brian-team`` channel), e.g. with::
+You can install it with pip or anaconda, similar to Brian 2 itself (but as of now, it is not included in the ``conda-forge`` channel, you therefore have to install it from our own ``brian-team`` channel), e.g. with::